spaceKid28/ClearDisclosure/README.md

     python llm.py What Strategic Risks were highlighted in Walmarts 2024 10-K report

-Feel free to try and generate a LLM response, but the time it will take to run inference on the model will dependent on your system.
+Feel free to try and generate a LLM response, but the time it will take to run inference on the model will be dependent on your system.
 On my laptop it takes about 30 minutes to generate a reponse, but response times varied wildly during testing.

 Here are some of the sources:
 (10-Ks and 10-Qs from publically traded companies) from https://www.bamsec.com/